LE0xUL/UxMigOs/README.md

 ## Pydo

-MIGOS uses a build tool called [pydo](https://github.com/ali1234/pydo) which has been developed specifically to handle complex builds that don't produce executables and libraries.
+UXMIGOS uses a build tool called [pydo](https://github.com/ali1234/pydo) which has been developed specifically to handle complex builds that don't produce executables and libraries.
 You must first install it:

-    cd migos-balena/pydo && sudo pip3 install .
+    cd uxmigos-balena/pydo && sudo pip3 install .

 ## Docker

-If have a docker in your system, you can run `./docker-build` to have a complete ecosystem to build the MIGOS
+If have a docker in your system, you can run `./docker-build` to have a complete ecosystem to build the UXMIGOS

-# BULID AND BOOTING MIGOS
+# BULID AND BOOTING UXMIGOS

-## Configure MIGOS
+## Configure UXMIGOS

 In the file 'config.py' you can define: